machmode/bff-replicator/README.md

   `./bff-replicator --soup-size 131072 --parallel --seed 1567861621370340275`

 to replicate the paper conditions.
-The seed here did trigger replication but there is no guarantee this will happen on your machine (as the RND generator will differ).
+The seed used here did trigger replication but there is no guarantee this will happen on your machine (as the RND generator will differ).

 If seed is omitted then a random seed will be chosen - but will be printed to the screen